PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 - **Open in new tabs**: Open commands in new tabs by mass action to process them as the merchant proceeds.

 ![Open in new tabs](/assets/images/2020/05/open_in_new_tabs.png "Open in new tabs")

-_Opens the last 4 orders in new tabs_

 ***What is the goal***: